Insurance guide · Verified July 2026

 - Call the member number on your insurance card and ask two separate questions: "Is a telehealth visit for menopause care covered, and with which providers?" and "Is generic estradiol on my formulary, and at what tier?"
 Don't let one answer stand in for both.

-- Ask whether prior authorization applies to any estrogen product — patches sometimes carry different rules than pills on the same plan.
+- Ask whether prior authorization applies to any estrogen product.
+Patches sometimes carry different rules than pills on the same plan.

-- If the answers are all "no," compare the cash platforms on the full rankings — the price spread between them is wider than most copay differences.
+- If the answers are all "no," compare the cash platforms on the full rankings.
+The price spread between them is wider than most copay differences.

 FAQ